vforlando/usabilla-googledatastudio-connector/README.md

 ### Create your connector

 Visit Google Apps Script (https://script.google.com/) to create a new project.
 Copy the files inside the src folder inside your project.
 Make sure to configure your project to use the V8 Javascript runtime.

 (More information about Google Data Studio connector: https://developers.google.com/datastudio/connector)

 ### API Info

 In the first time that use your connector it will ask you to enter the Usabilla API credentials.
 You should have the API Key and Secret of your Usabilla account.

-## Fields available
+### Fields customization

 It is possible to customize the fields from the Usabilla API that you would like to have available in Google Data Studio.
 In order to do that, please check the dataModel.js file inside the src folder.